Lukko Naiset

-Lukko/PaRa is an ice hockey team in the Naisten Mestis.
-They are based in Rauma, a port city on the southwestern coast of Finland, and play at the Eurajoen jäähalli in Eurajoki.
-The team was formed in May 2024 via a cooperation agreement between Rauman Lukko ry, a minor club affiliated with the Lukko organization, and Panelian Raikas (PaRa).
+Rauman Lukko Naiset (lit.
+'Rauma's Lock Women') is an ice hockey team in the Naisten Mestis.
+The team is based in Rauma, a port city on the southwestern coast of Finland, and its home arena is the Eurajoen jäähalli in the neighboring town of Eurajoki.
+Lukko Naiset was founded in 2011 as the representative women's ice hockey team of Rauman Lukko ry, an association for ice hockey and ringette that serves as a recreational and minor ice hockey affiliate to the professional men's ice hockey club Lukko.

 History

-Lukko Naiset
+Original team, 2011–2023

+Lukko made their team debut in the pre-qualifiers alkusarja) of the third-tier national league, the Naisten Suomi-sarja, at the start of the 2011–12 season.
+After winning all eight of their matches in the qualifiers, they earned promotion to the I-divisioona (renamed Naisten Mestis in 2012) and went on to play the remainder of the season in the second-tier league.

-Rauman Lukko Naiset (lit.
-'Rauma's Lock Women') was founded in 2011 as the representative women's ice hockey team of the ice hockey and ringette club Rauman Lukko ry – the minor and recreational affiliate of the professional men's ice hockey team Lukko.
-Lukko Naiset gained promotion to the Naisten Liiga (renamed Auroraliiga in 2024) for the 2016–17 season and remained in the Liiga until being relegated at the conclusion of the 2020–21 season.
+promotion to the Naisten Liiga (NSML; renamed Auroraliiga in 2024) for the 2016–17 season and remained in the Liiga until being relegated at the conclusion of the 2020–21 season.
 They achieved promotion in the 2021–22 NSML qualification series and returned to the league after one season in the Naisten Mestis.

 The team faced relegation four times in their first five seasons in the Naisten Liiga but were able to save themselves in the qualification series each time, until finally being relegated in the 2020–21 season.

 After starting the 2021–22 season in the Naisten Mestis, Lukko earned placement in the Alempi jatkosarja ('Lower division') of the 2021–22 Naisten Liiga season.
 In the 2022 post-season qualification series, they successfully saved themselves from relegation and maintained their place in the Naisten Liiga in the following season.

-Lukko Naiset withdrew from the Naisten Liiga and the team was dissolved in April 2023.
-Rauman Lukko ry, the team's operating association, cited difficulties in recruiting and retaining players as the principal reasons behind the decision.
-Lukko Naiset players were not consulted prior to the announcement.
-Captain Maija Koski was shocked by the announcement and strongly felt that the team could have been saved if avenues of communication had been opened between the association and Lukko Naiset players.
+In April 2023, Lukko Naiset unexpectedly withdrew from the Naisten Liiga and the team was dissolved.
+Rauman Lukko ry cited difficulties in recruiting and retaining players as the principal reasons behind the decision.
+Team captain Maija Koski was shocked both by the disolution of the team and that no players had been consulted prior to the announcement.
+She felt that the team could have been saved if avenues of communication had been opened between the association and the players.
+Some observers raised questions about the club's commitment to and willingness to invest in women's ice hockey and noted the conspicuous absence of support from the men's Liiga team and organization.